mciocchi/atomic_d6/README.md

 Players take on the role of powerful entities—gods, titans, mythical heroes, or abstract cosmic forces—who **weave the fabric of the world through their actions.** Their choices **define geography, history, cultures, and major factions**.

-### **Defining a Divine Character**

-Each divine being is a high-level character with immense influence, and they may choose to lead or create a **Domain**, which is tracked with a **Domain Sheet**.
-Their actions shape civilizations, history, and the laws of reality, but they remain distinct from the Domains they govern.

-- **Name & Identity:** Who or what the entity represents.
-- **Aspects:** Core themes of their influence (e.g., "Goddess of Storms and the Sea").
-- **Rivalries & Alliances:** Conflicts and cooperation between divine entities.

 ## **Primordial Aeons**

 Divine play proceeds in **turns** called Aeons, where each divine being takes an action to shape existence itself.
 At the highest levels, divines can create or destroy entire universes, shaping the very fabric of reality.
 These actions might include: